dart-lang/site-www/src/codelabs/async-await/index.md

 {{ site.alert.end }}

 Now that you have declared an async function:
-  1. Your function returns a future that completes with the type that you specify
+  1. Your function returns a future that completes with the type that you specify.
   1. You must use the `await` keyword before invoking the function  to "wait" for the future to complete either with a value or an error.